cheriangeorge/System-Commands-course/Week1.md

   - s : shows blocks occupied by each file
   - 1 : each file name on a separate line
   - output of ls -l : drwxr-xr-x 5 ckg ckg 12288 Nov 25 10:00 Documents (d is file type ; rwxr-xr-x owner,group,others permissions ; 5 no of hard links ; ckg is owner ; ckg is group ; last modified time stamp ; filename)
+  - ls F* gives a list of all files starting with F
 * rm
   - remove a file
   - rm -i prompts before every removal (it can be set using alias rm="rm -i")